 Just off the A348 and behind the Longham bridge lie two large and quite well hidden lakes.
 These lakes are primarily used as bankside storage reservoirs and serve as a backup to improve the security of the local public water supply.
 The reservoirs would supply the locality in the event of exisitng supplies being unavailable for whatever reason.

 There are two different main access points to the lakes.
-If you are approaching from Ferndown or Haskins then walk down the A348 until you are just past Lamwells Car Sales.
+If you are approaching from Ferndown then walk down the A348 until you are just past Lamwells Car Sales.
 Then go up Green Lane.
 After about 200 yards there is a style on the left that takes you to the back of the Fishing lake.

 If you are parked near the bridge then there is a walkway between the houses which takes you through to the main lake.
 There is also an access lane with parking right near the lakes, but this is only available to license holding fishermen.

-The lakes are very close to the river stour and are on the opposite bank to the Longham to Canford Magna stretch of the Stour Valley Way.
+The lakes are very close to the river Stour and are on the opposite bank to the Longham to Canford Magna stretch of the Stour Valley Way.
 There is though no direct access to the lakes from the Stour Valley Way.

 The main lake is about three times the size of the smaller fishing lake and is a major haven for a very wide variety of bird life.
 Many birds (especially ducks) make use of a small island within the lake for a safe and secure nesting area during the breeding season.